jcesarmobile/PhonegapOCRPlugin/README.md

-PhonegapOCRPlugin
+PhonegapOCRPlugin iOS
 =================

-ocr plugin for phonegap using tesseract
+ocr plugin for phonegap iOS using tesseract

-drag the tessdata folder to your phonegap project mark the checkbox "copy items into destination group" Choose the radio-button "Create folder references for any added folders"
+drag the tessdata folder to your phonegap project in Xcode mark the checkbox "copy items into destination group" Choose the radio-button "Create folder references for any added folders"

-drag the dependencies folder to your phonegap project mark the checkbox "copy items into destination group" Choose the radio-button "Created groups for any added folders"
+drag the dependencies folder to your phonegap project in Xcode mark the checkbox "copy items into destination group" Choose the radio-button "Created groups for any added folders"

-drag OCRPlugin.h, OCRPlugin.m, claseAuxiliar.h and claseAuxiliar.mm
+drag OCRPlugin.h, OCRPlugin.m, claseAuxiliar.h and claseAuxiliar.mm to your project in Xcode

-drag OCRPlugin.js to your www folder
+drag OCRPlugin.js to your www folder (open the www folder in finder and drag there)

 Add the plugin to Cordova.plist with this values